 Travelling in Europe and the Schengen area

 Travelling in Europe.
 If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules.
-For a maximum time span of three months, you have to fulfil the entry criteria listed in the Schengen Acquis, ie you:
+For a maximum time span of three months, you have to fulfil the entry criteria.
+They are listed in the Schengen Acquis, ie you:

 - are the holder of a valid travel document;